-Looking for a healthy protein-rich breakfast?
+Looking for a healthy, protein-rich breakfast?
 Try this quick vegan baked oatmeal for a healthy breakfast.
-Baked oats and baked oatmeal are in trend always.
-These baked oatmeals have an additional flavor of peanut butter, chocolate, banana to this.
-Plus, these are vegan too.
-So a rich, healthy, high-protein plant-based oats bar on your breakfast table. 🙂
+Baked oats and baked oatmeal are always in trend.
+These baked oatmeals also have an additional flavor of peanut butter, chocolate, and banana.
+Plus, these are vegan, too.
+So, a rich, healthy, high-protein plant-based oats bar on your breakfast table. 🙂

-Oats are whole grains that are rolled and crushed to oatmeals.
-These are some of the healthiest foods and you must include this in your diet.
-Oatmeals are good for your health.
+Oats are whole grains that are rolled and crushed to oatmeal.
+These are some of the healthiest foods, and you must include them in your diet.
+Oatmeal is good for your health.

-Oats are rich in dietary fiber and fiber help in proper digestion and fat excretion from the body.
-When it is mixed with water it increases in volume and gives you satiety.
+Oats are rich in dietary fiber, and fiber helps in proper digestion and fat excretion from the body.
+When mixed with water, it increases in volume and gives you satiety.
 This is also high in protein.
-High protein will keep you full for longer and decreases appetite leading to lesser food consumption.
+High protein will keep you full longer and decrease appetite, leading to lesser food consumption.

 Vegan Baked Oatmeal